 I love to make my own pie dough, but not everyone does.
 Last time I checked Trader Joe's has a pretty decent frozen butter crust available that is folded, and packaged in a box.

-- 1/4 cup orange marmalade (or another jam)
+1/4 cup orange marmalade (or another jam)

-- 2 Tbsp sugar
+2 tablespoons sugar

 Spread marmalade on the rolled out dough, leaving a 2-inch border along the edges.
 Arrange the quartered figs in a circular pattern, again leaving a 2-inch border.
 Sprinkle sugar over the figs.